Hellrespawn/skorporaal.astro/src/content/portfolio/skorporaal.com.md

 ## a11y

 I have tried to make this site at least somewhat accessible, having applied a lot of the items on [the A11Y Project](https://www.a11yproject.com/checklist/).

+## Components

+### Binary Clock

+The binary clock (can you read it?) doesn't particularly add anything to the site, but it was a nice way of practicing with Svelte's reactivity.
+The `setInterval` used to advance the clock was also the first time I encountered component destructors.
+I'm not sure those are actually necessary with Astro, but it's seems like good practice to do it properly.

 ## Attribution